stefanov-sm/Pg_methods-PostgreSQL-methods-for-node.js/README.md

    * `record` - a JSON object representing a single record;
    * `recordset` - a JSON array of objects.

 Queries can be of any length and complexity.
+Empty lines and leading/trailing whitespaces are ignored.

 **Building of the database gateway object**
 ```js